Veto2922/Movie-Recommender-System-content-based-/README.md

    - The app will open in your default web browser.

 5. **Explore Recommendations:**
-   - Click on the movie posters to explore recommendations for similar movies.
+   - Click on movie posters to explore recommendations for similar movies.
    - View movie details and discover new films based on your preferences.

----
-## About Dataset
+## About the Dataset

-What can we say about the success of a movie before it is released?
-Are there certain companies (Pixar?) that have found a consistent formula?
-Given that major films costing over $100 million to produce can still flop, this question is more important than ever to the industry.
-Film aficionados might have different interests.
-Can we predict which films will be highly rated, whether or not they are a commercial success?

-This is a great place to start digging into those questions, with data on the plot, cast, crew, budget, and revenues of several thousand films.

-### Data source

-The dataset used in this project is obtained from [TMDB Movie Metadata on Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data).
+This project utilizes a dataset obtained from [TMDB Movie Metadata on Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data).
+The dataset includes comprehensive information about movies, covering plot details, cast, crew, release date, genres, and more.

-## Data Cleaning Summary
+### Data Cleaning Summary

 #### Objective
 The purpose of this notebook is to clean and preprocess the movie dataset obtained from TMDB.
 The dataset includes information about movies, such as plot details, cast, crew, release date, genres, and more.